Critical/Major/Minor defects in garment inspection

 A garment importer might set a relatively low AQL for major defects like incorrect dimensions but a high AQL for minor defects like untrimmed threads.
 Importers can adjust these tolerances based on their unique circumstances and customer expectations.
 Brands known for flawless, stylish garments are likely to choose a more strict AQL tolerance, whereas someone buying promotional shirts might choose a more lenient one.

-The best way to clarify your tolerance for various quality defects is to include defects in a detailed QC checklist and provide it to both your supplier and your inspector.
-An effective checklist offers quality control professionals the guidance they need to adhere to your standards during a garment inspection.
+The best way to clarify your tolerance for various quality defects during quality inspection is to include defects in a detailed QC check checklist and provide it to both your supplier and your inspector.
+An effective checklist offers quality control inspection professionals the guidance they need to adhere to your standards during a garment inspection.
 It's a very useful tool for setting black-and-white standards for what is and is not acceptable in your product.

 Using a checklist, along with an appropriate AQL, will help you ensure consistent quality across all of your garment suppliers.
 And more consistent quality tends to lead to more consistently satisfied customers.